christophenoel/geozarr-spec/geozarr-spec.md

 ### GeoZarr Dataset

-GeoZarr Dataset is a root **Zarr Group** which contains a consistent **set of DataArray variables** (observed data), **Coordinates variables**, Auxiliary variables, and optionally children Datasets (located in children Zarr Groups).

-GeoZarr Dataset MUST contain a consistent set of data for which the DataArray variables have aligned dimensions, and share the same coordinates grid using a common spatial projection.
+GeoZarr Dataset is a root **Zarr Group** which contains a **set of DataArray variables** (observed data), **Coordinates variables**, Auxiliary variables, and optionally children Datasets (located in children Zarr Groups).
+Dataset MUST contain a **consistent** set of data for which the DataArray variables have aligned dimensions, and share the same coordinates grid using a common spatial projection.

 If multiple Array Variables share heterogenous dimensions or coordinates, a primary homogeneous set of variables MUST be located at root level, and the other sets declared in children datasets.